raspberrypilearning/2-2-Scouts-microbit-paint/template/en/content.md

 Young people will use Scratch along with a micro:bit to draw a map of a wilderness area they have visited or are planning to visit.

+A completed project can be found online at [rpf.io/scouts-microbit-map-on-complete](rpf.io/scouts-microbit-map-on-complete)
 ## Information

 + Time - 45 minutes